Jeff Sale's Brief Biographical

 intelligence, and instructional design of CD-ROM video-based case studies

 for pre-service teachers in math and science education.
-Jeff's CV is available
+His CV is available

 on request.